Toad2186/toad2186.github.io.src/content/post/hello-world.md

 ### **Steam**
 I chose [steam](http://themes.gohugo.io/theme/steam/post/creating-a-new-theme/) for its simplicity.
 Being new to Hugo, it took a little while to get everything running smoothly.
 The biggest thing here is to be sure to follow the theme's installation instructions and look at the `hugo-steam-theme/exampleSite` directory for usage examples.

+Another nice thing about steam is the ability to have custom pages with links.
+So this website can be used as a multi-purpose site rather than a blog-only page!

 ### **Hosting**
 I'm not a stranger to hosting services--I have two VPSes, a Digital Ocean Droplet, and I've also used S3/Cloudfront at work.
 What I cared most about here was simplicity in hosting.
 I opted to use [Github Pages](https://pages.github.com/) for this task.
 Let me preface by saying that this isn't necessary, and by default if you name your repo `<github_handle>.github.io` then the whole repo will be served out of the box without any issues.
 So by this point, http://toad2186.github.io is already accessible.
 What I wanted was for http://toanvuong.io to be accessible and serving the same